JUST ANNOUNCED! (August 8) – Toronto-based singer-songwriter Bahamas joins the Friday night line-up.

 Many other musicians will perform on both days of the festival.
-Friday also includes six-piece bluegrass band, The Strumbellas, Australian singer-guitarist Kim Churchill and legendary Canadian reggae band Messenjah, along with a star-studded festival jam session.
+Friday also includes Toronto-based singer songwriter Bahamas, six-piece bluegrass band, The Strumbellas, Australian singer-guitarist Kim Churchill and legendary Canadian reggae band Messenjah, along with a star-studded festival jam session.

 Rounding out Saturday’s line-up is alt-country trio Elliott BROOD, Montreal synth-pop band Young Galaxy, country-folk supergroup Quartette, hook-heavy indie rockers Odd Years, global fusion band Eccodek, folk singer-songwriter Jadea Kelly and local rock band Snack!.

 Riverfest Elora is an all-ages licensed event.
 Wine, beer and food will be available for sale, provided by local restaurants and shops.
 Local art will be available to purchase from vendors in Artisans Alley.
 Lawn chairs and blankets are highly encouraged.